zsparal/api-documentation/source/oauth/getting-started.rst

 ===============================
 Assuming you have already built an OAuth-compatible app, the first step is to `register your app in your Dashboard <https://www.mollie.com/dashboard/developers/applications>`_.
 You will receive a *Client ID* and *Client Secret*, both of which should be kept secret.

+.. note:: If you use our :doc:`Hosted Onboarding</oauth/onboarding>`-feature, we automatically create an app.
+Hosted onboarding is a private feature, please contact support or your partner manager to have this feature enabled.

 These credentials can be used to:

 * Redirect users to your app's authorization form (*Client ID*)
 * Exchange auth codes for access tokens (*Client ID* & *Client Secret*)